cardboardcode/cardboardcode.github.io/_posts/2023-05-27-generating_line_art_using_blender.md

 ![](/img/2023_05_27/thin.png)

-> [!NOTE]
-> Generally, thin inner lines should have half the size of the contour lines.
+> ℹ️ Generally, thin inner lines should have half the size of the contour lines.

 Configure its **Object Data Properties** similar to **Step 2**.